aayushdrolia/trait-maker/README.md

 ```

 This would create a directory named TraitsFolder in your app directory with a php file
-named SampleTrait.php, which would only contain the following stub:
+named SampleTrait.php, which would contain the following stub:

 ```
 <?php